I made a quick trip to Canberra to meet Australia’s new Deputy Chief of Army Major General Tony Rawlins and some of his staff yesterday.

 The meeting was full of promise and potential – so, I hope and I think we can anticipate much more and much better Army content in CONTACT magazine and on CONTACT web site in the near future.

-There was one particular story they promised me for the March issue of CONTACT magazine, which was delayed because of NQ floods, but still didn’t materialise for the June or September magazines.
+There was one particular story they promised me for the March 2019 issue of CONTACT magazine, which was delayed because of NQ floods, but still didn’t materialise for the June or September magazines either.